 Latest Applications Open 2024:

-NEET Syllabus Previous year has been Revised.
-The syllabus is comprised of Physics, Chemistry, and Biology subjects.
+NEET 2025 Syllabus PDF has been Released on 14th December 2024.
+The Syllabus is comprised of Physics, Chemistry, and Biology subjects.
 NEET, or National Eligibility Cum Entrance Test, is conducted by the National Testing Agency (NTA).
 It is a National level entrance exam for the students.
 The National Medical Commission (NMC) has made available the official NEET syllabus 2025 in PDF format for all prospective candidates.
 NEET 2025 aspirants must acquaint themselves with this syllabus to excel in the examination.
 The syllabus for NEET 2025 encompasses subjects such as Physics, Chemistry, and Biology, drawing from the Class 11 and Class 12 subjects.

 Last year, the National Testing Agency (NTA) issued the updated syllabus for the NEET UG Exam on its official website.
 This revised syllabus includes additions and exclusions that vary from previous years’ NEET Syllabus.
 NEET 2025 aspirants must pay close attention to these changes to adjust their study plans accordingly.